f5devcentral/f5-puppet/README.md

 For more information, see our [module contribution guide.](https://docs.puppetlabs.com/forge/contributing.html)

 ## Support

-Support for this module is provided by F5.
-To file an issue, please visit this [link](https://github.com/f5devcentral/f5-puppet/issues/new)
+Support for this module is provided by the F5 community.
+To file an issue, please visit this [link](https://github.com/f5devcentral/f5-puppet/issues/new), and a contributor may be able to help.
+This is not actively developed by F5 at this time.